-We intend to hire additional accounting and finance personnel with system implementation experience and Sarbanes-Oxley Act compliance expertise.
+Although we have hired additional accounting and finance personnel with system implementation experience and Sarbanes-Oxley Act compliance expertise, the continued growth of the business may require additional trained resources to meet the requirements of being a public company.
 Any inability to recruit and retain such finance personnel would have an adverse impact on our ability to accurately and timely prepare our financial statements.
 We may be unable to locate and hire qualified professionals with requisite technical and public company experience when and as needed.
 In addition, new employees will require time and training to learn our business and operating processes and procedures.
 If our finance and accounting organization is unable for any reason to respond adequately to the increased demands that will result from being a public company, the quality and timeliness of our financial reporting may suffer, which could result in the identification of material weaknesses in our internal controls.
 Any consequences resulting from inaccuracies or delays in our reported financial statements could cause the trading price of our ordinary shares to decline and could harm our business, operating results and financial condition.

-If we fail to strengthen our financial reporting systems, infrastructure and internal control over financial reporting to meet the demands that will be placed upon us as a public company, including the requirements of the Sarbanes-Oxley Act, we may be unable to report our financial results timely and accurately and prevent fraud.
-We expect to incur significant expense and devote substantial management effort toward ensuring compliance with Section 404.

-We recently completed implementing a new enterprise resource planning, or ERP, system.
+If we fail to maintain our financial reporting systems, infrastructure and internal control over financial reporting to meet the demands that will be placed upon us as a public company, including the requirements of the Sarbanes-Oxley Act, we may be unable to report our financial results timely and accurately and prevent fraud.
+We expect to continue incur significant expense and devote substantial management effort toward ensuring compliance with Section 404.
+We recently substantially completed implementation of the core modules of a new enterprise resource planning, or ERP, system.
 This project has required and may continue to require investment of capital and human resources, the re-engineering of processes of our business and the attention of many employees who would otherwise be focused on other aspects of our business.
 Any deficiencies in the design and implementation of the new ERP system could result in potentially much higher costs than we had incurred and could adversely affect our ability to develop and launch solutions, provide services, fulfill contractual obligations, file reports with the SEC in a timely manner, otherwise operate our business or otherwise impact our controls environment.
 Any of these consequences could have an adverse effect on our results of operations and financial condition.